Telstra vs Optus Mobile Matchup: Which provider is best in 2019?

 For $80 per month, Telstra will give you unlimited standard national calls and text, data-free Apple Music and sports streaming and 60GB of included data per month.

 That’s great value but it’s even more tempting when you consider Optus is actually charging more for the same handset and data inclusions.
 Here’s what Optus will charge you for (roughly) the same inclusions.
 That’s not something you hear all that often.

 Telstra vs Optus: Which offers better prepaid options?

-If you’re looking for a plan with long-expiry credit, Telstra’s 12-month expiry Long Life Plus plan offers 200GB, plus unlimited standard national and international (to 20 destinations) calls and text year round.
-Optus, on the other hand, offers 60GB of data and no included international calls and text on its 365-day long expiry prepaid plan.
-When you do the math, Telstra’s plan works out at over 15GB per month, while Optus offers 5GB per month (though you’re free to use the data as you like throughout the year).
+If you’re looking for a plan with long-expiry credit, Telstra’s 12-month expiry $300 Prepaid Max plan offers 150GB, plus unlimited standard national and international (to 20 destinations) calls and text year-round.
+Optus, on the other hand, offers 120GB of data and no included international calls and text on its $150 365-day long expiry prepaid plan.
+However, the 120GB is only a promo bonus.
+If you decide to stay on, your data will dop back down to 60GB per recharge, which is less appealing.

 Telstra vs Optus: Which has the best coverage?

 There’s no question about it, Telstra is and always has been the leading Australian telco for mobile network coverage.
 With 99.4% of populated Australia covered by Telstra’s 4G network and a dedication to delivering coverage in some of the most remote parts of Australia with its Blue Tick initiative, Telstra has always been the most reliable in terms of coverage.
 That’s why so many people in rural areas have been happy to pay the premium.

 To be completely fair, Optus still covers a whopping 98.5% of populated Australia.
 That doesn’t sound like much of a difference but when we’re talking about over 25 million Australians, it’s quite a large difference.